eNMS-automation/eNMS/docs/source/advanced/recommended_practices.md

 # Recommended Practices

-This section includes useful tips or techniques dervived from common support questions.
+This section includes useful tips or techniques derived from common support questions.
 Some topics are covered elsewhere as well.

 ## Adding your own Logging